amezin/resume/resume.md

 Developed and maintained:

 - Utilities and scripts for building Debian/Ubuntu packages.
-- Various deployment tools.
+- Various deployment and monitoring tools.
 - Jenkins pipelines for automated builds, tests, and deployment.
-- docker-compose based test environment.
+- docker-compose-based test environment.

 ### Software Engineer at GreatFruit

 **February 2016 – August 2018**

-- Ported a desktop Android emulator application to run in cloud (Amazon EC2).
+- Ported a desktop application - Android emulator - to run in cloud in headless mode.
-- Modified Android 4.2 and 6.0 (Android-specific virtual device drivers/kernel modules, user space libraries and frameworks) to run in LXC containers.
+- Modified Android 4.2 and 6.0 (Android-specific virtual device drivers/kernel modules, userspace libraries, and frameworks) to run in LXC containers.
 - Backported changes from newer Android and Linux Kernel versions.
 - Implemented low-latency screen and audio streaming.
 - Wrote and improved lots of build scripts (Android.mk, CMake).